sohanlaxmicoin/go/services/orbit/internal/docs/reference/resources/account.md

 title: Account
 ---

-In the Stellar network, users interact using **accounts** which can be controlled by a corresponding keypair that can authorize transactions.
+In the Rover network, users interact using **accounts** which can be controlled by a corresponding keypair that can authorize transactions.
 One can create a new account with the [Create Account](./operation.md#create-account) operation.

-To learn more about the concept of accounts in the Stellar network, take a look at the [Stellar account concept guide](https://www.rover.network/developers/learn/concepts/accounts.html).
+To learn more about the concept of accounts in the Rover network, take a look at the [Rover account concept guide](https://www.rover.network/developers/learn/concepts/accounts.html).

 When orbit returns information about an account it uses the following format: